aabidsofi19/zivero-monorep/README.md

 | --------- | --------------- | ----------------- |
 | customer  | bestusername!!1 | customer@mail.com |
 | superuser | test123         | super@gmail.com   |

+## License

+This project is licensed under the GPL License - see the LICENSE file for details.